-The Thanksgiving holiday is one of our favorites here at KiwiCo, because it brings space for quality family time, without the pressure and stress of gift giving (which will be here all too soon!)
-There are so many wonderful ways to spend that time together as a family, reflecting on what we are grateful for (see some of our previous posts on creative gratitude traditions (here and here).
+The Thanksgiving holiday is one of our favorites here at KiwiCo, because it brings space for quality family time without the pressure and stress of gift giving (which will be here all too soon!)
+There are so many wonderful ways to spend that time together as a family, reflecting on what we are grateful for (see some of our previous posts on creative gratitude and Thanksgiving traditions).

-This week also presents a great time to help your kids connect with the world around them — whether it’s the wonders of nature or mathematics in everyday life, or – if you’re lucky enough to spend Thanksgiving with extended family – older generations with (perhaps) a different perspective on life.
+This week is also a great time to help your kids connect with the world around them.
+Whether it’s the wonders of nature or mathematics in everyday life, or – if you’re lucky enough to spend Thanksgiving with extended family – older generations with (perhaps) a different perspective on life.
 All you need to do is encourage your kids to be observant and ask questions about the world around them.